syntaxseed/DnD-Tile-Browser/README.md

 # DnD-Tile-Browser

-While playing DnD adventures we wanted a way to have tilesets open in a browser tab, and avoid seeing the spoiler-y thumbnails.
+While playing D&D adventures we wanted a way to have tilesets open in a browser tab, and avoid seeing the spoiler-y thumbnails.
 We also like to open our PDFs in the brower too, switch to full screen then we only need to switch between (fullscreened) browser tabs for a distraction free gaming experience.
+Can be used for any set of images you want to browse, not specific to D&D.

 Click the tile image name and it brings the image up.
 Handy dice-roller buttons on the side.